 This fund encourages collaborative/community-scale initiatives that help meet the objectives of the Community Waterways Partnership to improve and protect our urban waterways.

-The Community Waterways Partnership Fund is open until midday Friday 25 October 2024.
-Applicants will be notified of their funding decision in late November.
+The Community Waterways Partnership Fund was open until midday Friday 25 October 2024.
+Applicants will be notified of their funding decision in late November 2024.

 Community Waterways Partnership objectives